mozilla/data-docs/src/datasets/other/addons_daily/reference.md

 Prior to construction of this dataset, extension related data lived in several different sources.
 Addons_daily has combined metrics aggregated from several sources, including raw pings, telemetry data, and google analytics data.

 ### Accessing the Data
-The data is stored as a parquet table in S3 at the following address:
+The data is stored as a parquet table in S3 [here](s3://net-mozaws-prod-us-west-2-pipeline-analysis/bmiroglio/addons_daily_test/)

-s3://net-mozaws-prod-us-west-2-pipeline-analysis/bmiroglio/addons_daily_test/

 ***The addons_daily table is accessible through re:dash using the Athena data source.
 It is also available via the Presto data source, though Athena should be preferred for performance and stability reasons.***